open-contracting/kingfisher-summarize/docs/get-started.rst

       export KINGFISHER_VIEWS_DB_URI='postgresql://user:password@localhost:5432/dbname'

 The database user must have the `CREATE privilege <https://www.postgresql.org/docs/current/ddl-priv.html>`__ on the database used by Kingfisher Process.
-For example:
+For example, for the default database connection settings:

 .. code-block:: sql